markscripter/env/README.md

     gulp javascript // this builds out all of the javascript tasks

     // SPECIFIC TASKS
-    gulp jade           // builds jade templates
+    gulp es6-babel      // builds out the express file so it can be ran in nodes es5 environment gulp jade           // builds jade templates
     gulp styles         // builds less files
     gulp js-global      // builds the global javascript files